List of Green Lanterns: Z'Kran Z'Rann

-Tyran'r the Mighty
+Tyran'r

-Tyran'r of Tamaran is a tiger-man and apparently a thief among his peers.
-He was eventually caught and delivered to Mrak'r the Wizard King of Tamaran, who broke Tyran'r's mighty sword.
-Tyran'r however soon got his revenge by breaking free and killed Mrak'r and his henchmen in a sudden battle that changed the course of his life forever and puts him on the path to becoming one of the Original Seven Green Lanterns.
-He became Green Lantern 003 and is the only of the original lanterns to be alive and also is the keeper of the Vault of Shadows where the remains of the others are located.
-Curiously he also recognises Simon Baz and Jessica Cruz as old friends, even though they somehow are unable to remember even meeting a hulking tiger man with a giant sword much less befriending him.
-As it turns out Simon Baz and Jessica Cruz are sent billion years to the past where they meet Tyran'r and the other original Green Lanterns.
-Together they are able to defeat Volthoom but not without casualties.
-As Simon and Jessica are returned to the present day, Tyran'r resigned his green lantern ring to Baz.
+Tyran'r is a Tamaranean, a humanoid tiger-like alien and the guardian of the Vault of Shadows where the six other Lanterns are buried.
+He previously killed Mrak'r the Wizard King of Tamaran, who captured him and destroyed his sword.

 Kaja Dox

-Kaja Dox of Yod-Colu was a young female whose third-level intelligence, puts her as one of the highest on the planet.
-She's not a great warrior of her people but is instead a computer repair person living with her girlfriend and struggling with an overbearing mother.
-The love she feels for her simple life over the frustration of her day job puts her on the path to becoming one of the Original Seven Green Lanterns.
-Her body is currently located in the Vault of Shadows.
+Kaja Dox is a Coluan and computer repairer who possesses an enhanced third-level intelligence.
+She worked as a computer repair person living with her girlfriend and struggling with an overbearing mother.
+The love she feels for her simple life over the frustration of her day job puts her on the path to becoming one of the original Lanterns.

 Jan-Al

-Jan-Al of Krypton was a member of Krypton's first mission colonization, chosen to be brave on behalf of their people.
-Their ship came into contact with an unknown star type "purple sun" that immobilized the ship and destroyed their communication systems.
-The group barely managed to escape to the nearest planet which was a hellish wasteland but nevertheless was claimed in the name of their planet.
-When a sandstorm reach the group, Jan-Al decision on staying on the ground instead of seeking shelter inside the arc not only proved courageous but also alters her future and of her explorer group when they noticed that the storm destroyed the arc which puts her in the path of becoming one of the original Green Lanterns.
-She is also the first to learn about the instability of these power rings when her willpower exceeds 2000% which essentially overcharged her ring and killed her.
+Jan-Al was a Kryptonian and member of Krypton's first mission colonization, chosen to be brave on behalf of their people.
+Their ship came into contact with a "purple sun" that immobilized the ship and destroyed their communication systems.
+The group barely managed to escape to the nearest planet, which was a hellish wasteland but nevertheless was claimed in the name of their planet.
+When a sandstorm reach the group, Jan-Al's decision on staying on the ground instead of seeking shelter inside the ark not only proved courageous but also alters her future and of her explorer group when they noticed that the storm destroyed the ark, which puts her in the path of becoming one of the original Green Lanterns.
+She is killed when her ring overcharges to 510%.